Skip to content

 Match against open-item subledger via exact identifier Does the bank transaction reference exactly match an open AR/AP item by EndToEndIdentification (ISO 20022) or InstructionIdentification or invoice number embedded in remittance information?
 Rules Engine

-Deterministic lookup against AR/AP open-item ledger; ISO 20022 structured remittance carries invoice number + reference + tax data without truncation (versus legacy MT940 25-character /MREF/ field); exact match clears without ambiguity; SOX 404 detective control for completeness of cash application
+Deterministic lookup against the AR/AP open-item ledger.
+ISO 20022 structured remittance carries the invoice number, reference, and tax data without truncation, unlike the legacy 25-character MT940 /MREF/ field, so an exact match clears without ambiguity.
+This is the SOX 404 detective control for completeness of cash application.

 Decision Record